-This bountiful asparagus soup is embellished with spinach, wild rice, and mushrooms.
-It offers an earthy medley of colors, textures, and flavors.
+This bountiful Asparagus Soup with Spinach, Wild Rice, & Mushrooms offers an earthy medley of colors, textures, and flavors.
 It's a fantastic soup for a rainy spring evening or for company or special occasion dinners.

-- 4 to 6 ounces fresh wild mushrooms, such as porcini or shiitake
+- 4–6 oz fresh wild mushrooms such as porcini or shiitake

-- 4 to 5 scallions, white and green parts, sliced
+- 4–5 scallions white and green parts, sliced

 - 4 cups stock

-- 5 to 6 ounces fresh spinach, washed, stemmed, and chopped
+- 5–6 oz fresh spinach washed, stemmed, and chopped

-Meanwhile, trim the asparagus of its woody ends and peel the bottom halves of the stalks with a vegetable peeler.
+- Meanwhile, trim the woody ends from the asparagus and peel the bottom halves of the stalks with a vegetable peeler.
 Cut into 1-inch pieces.

-Combine the asparagus with the remaining ingredients, except the last two, in a soup pot.
-There should be enough liquid to just cover the vegetables; add water as needed.
+- Combine the asparagus with the remaining ingredients, except the last two, in a soup pot.
+There should be enough liquid to just cover the vegetables—add water as needed.
 Bring to a rapid simmer, then lower the heat.
-Cover and simmer gently for about 15 minutes, or until the vegetables are just tender.
-Remove from the heat.
+Cover soup and simmer gently for about 15 minutes or until the vegetables are just tender.
+Remove from heat.

-When the wild rice is done, stir it into the soup, followed by the spinach.
-Cover and cook until the spinach has wilted, then season with salt and pepper.
+- When the wild rice is done, stir it into the soup along with the spinach.
+Cover soup and cook until the spinach has wilted, then season with salt and pepper.

-If time allows, let the soup stand for an hour or two before serving to develop flavor.
-Heat through as needed.
+- If time allows, let the soup stand for an hour or two before serving to develop flavor.
+Reheat through as needed.